Skip to main content

 b.
 Installing or contracting to install data lines (fiber and copper).

 c.
-Providing, funding, and supporting the university’s basic communications/Network.
+Supporting the university’s basic communications/Network.

 d.
 Managing the use of all data lines and projecting future needs.